frmysantana/JavaScript_Calculator/README.md

-# JavaScript_Calculator
+# JavaScript Calculator

-# My solution to the "Build a JavaScript Calculator" project on freeCodeCamp.
+# A calculator capable of performing simple left-to-right arithmetic.